 When to take a biologic drug.

 Most people should try a non-biologic RA drug for at least three months.
-If you do not feel better or move more easily after three months, you should talk with your doctor about biologics.
+If you do not feel better or move more easily after three months, you should talk with your doctor about options such as adding another non-biologic or starting a new biologic.
+The combination of non-biologics that is sometimes called “triple therapy” may be the most cost-effective.

-If a non-biologic did not help you, there’s a good chance that a biologic will give relief.
+If a non-biologic or a combination of non-biologics did not help you, there’s a good chance that a biologic will give relief.

 People react to drugs differently.
 If one biologic does not help, you can try another.
 But never take two biologic drugs at the same time.